Just cause (employment law): Labor union contracts (United States)

 The last test, the degree of discipline, is important because arbitrators want to ensure that the "punishment fits the crime."
 An employer's use of progressive discipline often gives the employer an advantage in arbitration.

 The culture of the community or community standards sometimes play an important role in how just cause is defined, especially if there are issues of immorality.
 What is accepted in an urban and liberal community may not be accepted in a rural and religiously conservative community.
 The courts or arbitrator who will rule on a challenge to the discipline may be a product of those communities.
-Just cause can become controversial in instances when the employers personnel policies do not address a specific act but the employer believes that just cause exists.
-For example, if an employee is arrested and charged with a misdemeanor, the employer may deem that sufficient cause for dismissal, even if the employee is not incarcerated or is not convicted.
+Just cause can become controversial in instances when the employer's personnel policies do not address a specific act but the employer believes that just cause exists.
+For example, if an employee is arrested and charged with a misdemeanor, the employer may deem that sufficient cause for dismissal, even if the employee is not incarcerated or convicted.